JCarpenter-WPI/CS573-Final-Project-Proposal/README.md

  * create side by side scatterplots of price and outcomes by level of corporate engagement
  * create tooltip to show name of institution when hovering over a point on the scatterplots
  * create functionality to select a point on one plot and highlight the same institution on the other plot
- * create menu to search for name of institution and highlight the corresponding points for that institution on plots
+ * create menu to select (or ideally search) the name of institution and highlight the corresponding points for that institution on plots

  3. Update chart of diversity of office types